dpo/pyorder/README.rst

    terms and for obtaining the software.
 You need to download the double precision real version.
    Edit site.cfg to specify the location of the source files.
+3. If you plan to read and write matrices in Harwell-Boeing or Rutherford-Boeing format, you will need to install `fortranformat`, available from PyPi.

 Installation